appbaseio/Docs/content/docs/search/rules.md

 ---
-title: 'Query Rules For Clusters'
+title: 'Query Rules'
-meta_title: 'Query Rules For Clusters'
+meta_title: 'Query Rules'
-meta_description: 'Query Rules are essentially `If-This-Then-That`'
+meta_description: 'Query Rules are If-This-Then-That kind of rules that can be tailored to your business use-case.'
 keywords:
     - concepts
     - appbaseio